stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 \#stratapp accelerates your time to value on agile in days, rather than weeks or months.
 Importantly, #stratapp makes your agile culture and org-wide capability sustainable, going from strength to strength over time.

-\#stratapp has been designed for org-wide execution and collaboration, within the context of strategy.
+\#stratapp has been designed for org-wide collaboration within the context of strategy.
 Providing an interactive strategic context is the key to becoming and sustaining agile.
 If you don't have context and structure, agile collaboration soon becomes a fire-hose of distraction and noise.

 \#stratapp allows you to achieve agile - shaping, testing and evolving strategy execution at speed - whilst at the same time proactively managing risk at all levels of the organization.